 Agnolo di Cosimo (November 17, 1503 ?C November 23,1572), usually known as Il Bronzino, or Agnolo Bronzino (mistaken attempts also have been made in the past to assert his name was Agnolo Tori and even Angelo (Agnolo) Allori), was an Italian Mannerist painter from Florence.
 The origin of his nickname, Bronzino is unknown, but could derive from his dark complexion, or from that he gave many of his portrait subjects.
 It has been claimed by some that he had dark skin as a symptom of Addison disease, a condition which affects the adrenal glands and often causes excessive pigmentation of the skin.
-Related Paintings of Agnolo Bronzino :. | The Deposition from the Cross | Detail of the Dream of Heraclius | Portrait of a Young Girl with a Prayer Book | An Allegory of Venus and Cupid | Portrait of a Young Man with a Lute |
+Related Paintings of Agnolo Bronzino :. | An Allegory with Venus and Cupid | Bia | Portrait of Eleanor of Toledo and Her Son | Portrait of a Little Gril with a Book | The Deposition of Christ |

 Related Artists:Frans Hals

 In the field of group portraiture his work is equalled only by that of Rembrandt.
 Hals's portraits, both individual and group, have an immediacy and brilliance that bring his sitters to life in a way previously unknown in the Netherlands.
 This effect, achieved by strong Baroque designs and the innovative use of loose brushstrokes to depict light on form, was not to the taste of critics in the 18th century and the early 19th, when his work was characterized as lazy and unfinished.
 However, with the rise of Realism and, later, Impressionism, Hals was hailed as a modern painter before his time.
 Since then his works have always been popular.Maurycy Gottlieb